Group Policy management tools

 Group Policy, the Group Policy Management Console (GPMC), and Internet Explorer 11.
 Provides a single location to manage all GPOs, WMI filters, and Group Policy–related permissions across multiple forests in an organization.

 Group Policy, the Local Group Policy Editor, and Internet Explorer 11.
 Provides a user interface that lets you edit settings within individual GPOs.

-Group Policy, the Advanced Group Policy Management (AGPM), and Internet Explorer 11.
+Group Policy, Advanced Group Policy Management (AGPM), and Internet Explorer 11.
 An add-on license for the Microsoft Desktop Optimization Pack (MDOP) that helps to extend Group Policy for Software Assurance customers.

 Group Policy, Windows Powershell, and Internet Explorer 11.
 A command-line shell and scripting language that helps automate Windows and application administration on a single computer locally, or across many computers remotely.